-Lorenzo Ward begins his sixth season with the Gamecocks and his third season in charge of the Gamecock defense.
+Lorenzo Ward begins his seventh season with the Gamecocks.
+After three years of being in charge of the Carolina defense, he will share defensive coordinator duties with Jon Hoke in 2015, with his focus on the running game.
 Ward was originally named defensive coordinator on January 12, 2009, working under Assistant Head Coach-Defense Ellis Johnson.
-He focused on the Gamecock cornerbacks in 2011 after being responsible for both the cornerback and free safeties in each of the previous two campaigns.
+He coached the cornerbacks in 2011 after being responsible for the corners and free safeties in each of the previous two seasons.

 Despite losing all of his linebackers to graduation, the 2013 Carolina defense ranked second in the SEC and 12th in the nation in scoring defense (20.3 ppg) and fifth in the SEC and 19th in the country in total defense (350.0 ypg).
 The squad held 11 of its 13 opponents to below their season scoring average while intercepting 18 passes.
 Defensive tackle Kelcy Quarles and defensive end Jadeveon Clowney both earned first-team All-SEC accolades.
 In addition, Quarles and Clowney each earned a first-team spot on an All-American team, becoming just the second Carolina teammates to earn All-America distinction in the same season.